ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

     - **1** - Indicates this is a Response flag
     - Bit 1~7 (Reserved for future use)

 **Payload**
 - The format of the payload depends on how upper software layers design their protocol.
 For example, the RAK sensor hub UART protocol uses TLV format to pack the data.

 **Checksum**
 - Checksum is the last byte of the frame and helps test data integrity, which simply counts the number of set bits, and then only saves the lowest byte to this field.
 - Only the following 3 values are calculated by checksum:
-    - Frame Type: 1&nbsp;byte
+    - Frame Type: 1 byte
-    - Flag: 1&nbsp;byte
+    - Flag: 1 byte
-    - Payload: N&nbsp;bytes
+    - Payload: N bytes
 - If the Checksum value is not as expected, silently drop this frame.

 ### Built-in Echo Handler